Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 All firmware, documentation, and supporting build materials necessary to reproduce the prototype are included in the project repository.
 The design intentionally relies on widely available educational and hobbyist hardware so that it can be rebuilt in classrooms, labs, and independent environmental monitoring projects.

 The system is intended as a reference implementation rather than a certified analytical instrument.
-Engineers adapting it for real monitoring deployments should validate sensor calibration, probe maintenance, enclosure design, power stability, and long-term reliability under local environmental conditions.
+Engineers adapting it for real monitoring deployments should validate sensor calibration, probe maintenance, enclosure design, power stability, analog reference behavior, sampling procedures, and long-term reliability under local environmental conditions.

 Conclusion